 - Food scraps on the kitchen floor and benchtops

 If you’re currently living in an apartment, you’re likely to have visits from cockroaches that are passing through.
-Other people’s less-than-ideal hygiene standards can create an infestation in your home.
+Other people’s less-than-ideal hygiene standards can create a cockroach infestation in your home.

 4. Fix water leaks